How 3D Printing and Additive Manufacturing Are Reshaping Industries

 As for IoT’s role in the manufacturing industry, it majorly contributes towards promoting sustainable manufacturing practices.
 When IoT devices are utilised in manufacturing processes, companies can improve in terms of efficiency, effective utilisation of resources and environmental impact.

-The subsequent points elaborate on how IoT contributes to enabling sustainable manufacturing practices:
+How IoT contributes to enabling sustainable manufacturing practices

 Many manufacturing industries deal with the issue of waste management and IoT is here to mitigate this issue by introducing real-time monitoring and optimisation capabilities.
 Through the effective utilisation of IoT sensors, manufacturers can track various waste management processes, leading to minimised waste and better environmental impact.
 These sensors are instrumental in monitoring waste levels, thereby reducing waste overflow.